TUT-ASI/leon3-grlib-gpl-mirror/designs/leon3-xilinx-kc705/README.txt

 * 16-bit flash prom can be read at address 0.
 It can be programmed with GRMON version 2.0.30-74 or later.

-* The system can be simulated with xilinxs memory interface in normal or fast mode.
-  For normal mode i.e. with the MIG IP and Memory models from MICRON all simulaion libraries needs to be installed and compiled with the following command: Please, note the MIG Series7 only have to be generated if it is going to be used in the system.

-  make vsim
-  make mig_series7

-  Then rebuild the sofwtare and launch the simulator simulation:

-  make soft
-  make vsim-launch

-  Modelsim v10.1 or newer is required and simulate Xilinx memory controller for Series 7.

-  The normal leon3 test bench can be executed as the DDR3 model is pre-loading with the systest.
-A model of the DDR3 interface exist and can be used for faster simulations and software debug

 * The application UART1 is connected to the USB/RS232 connector